 A very simple approach to healthy eating is to use the Food Pyramid:

 Fruit & Vegetables 4 + portions per day

 Bread, Cereals & Potatoes 6 + portions per day

 - An improvement in the type of food and drink brought by children to school.

 - An increased awareness by the children of the need to eat healthy food on a regular basis.

 This revised policy will be implemented from March 2008.

-A copy of the policy will be sent to all parents in March 2008.
+A copy of the policy will be put on the school website.

 A copy will be given to the parents of all new children, when they start school.